PanLuochuan/project1/README.md

 # project1-PanLuochuan
+## Introduce
-**Introduce** : This project uses diabetes data,It is mainly to demonstrate the management and prediction of this data, and is divided into the following parts: data cleaning, exploratory data analysis (generating statistical data and data visualization), establishing predictive models, and evaluating model performance.
+This project uses diabetes data and creates two notebooks, one for building models separately and one for using an integrated model.
+It mainly demonstrates the management and prediction of the data and the evaluation of the model, which is divided into the following parts: data cleaning, exploratory data analysis (generating statistics and data visualization), building a predictive model, and evaluating model performance.

 **Predictive models** : logistic regression, random forest and SVC.

 **Introduction to the data sets used** :
 Pregnancies : the number of pregnancies.
 Glucose : Plasma glucose concentration at 2 hours in an oral glucose tolerance test.